On being nice #MayTivation

 I am a people’s person.
 I like meeting people.
 I like getting to know people.
 I like people.

-When you meet people get to know them, you learn new things and your horizons widen.
-The flipside though of getting to know them is that sometimes the more you get to know people you discover traits of their personality that may not gel well with yours.
+When you meet people and get to know them you learn new things and your horizons widen.
+The flipside though of getting to know people better is that sometimes the more you get to know them you discover traits of their personality that may not gel well with yours.

 It could be as trivial as someone not being on time as against your punctual trait or someone having a completely different political tilt than yours.
 Or it could be something as serious as you discovering traits of a person that might make you uncomfortable.
 Then there is also a scary scenario where you discover that the person may not be your well-wisher and might be causing you harm instead.
 What do you do then, when your like turns to dislike?

 If the people who have shifted from the like to the dislike column are acquaintances then they could be swept to the side, without guilt.
 But what do you do when the people featuring high on your dislike list are friends, family or professional contacts?
 How you do handle your dislike then?

 Simple, by being polite.
 When you interact, when you meet or whenever you come across each other.

 Well, does mud-slinging or name calling make you honest then?

 Being nice to someone you dislike does not mean you are putting up a fake front.
 Your feelings for that person don’t change, they just do not need to be displayed.
 Maturity calls for being the bigger person and behaving better, and yes there are times that only you are the only one following that rule.

 The most important thing to remember is that we can only control our thoughts and actions, not someone else’s, and we must.